PilloFoundation/duvet/README.md

 So far, we have only dealt with basic routes.
 But you may be wondering, what about url parameters?
 You often see routes such as `GET /posts/<some-id>`.

 Well Kint allows you to define URL parameters by surrounding any folder name with square brackets.
-This may be familiar to svelte developers.
+This may be familiar to you if you've ever used svelte.
 For example, you can name a folder `[id]` and the `id` field will become available on the `request.params` object.
-Well, *almost*.
+Well, *not quite*.
 Because Kint does schema validation, you will first need to define the url parameter in the schema part of your endpoint definition.
-This is as simple as adding the following to the schema definition object (the first parameter of the endpoint definition): `urlParams: { id: z.string() }`.
+This is as simple as adding the following to the schema definition object, which is the first parameter of the endpoint definition function: `urlParams: { id: z.string() }`.
 Simple as that.

 So our code to define a GET request on the posts looks like the following: